pingcap/docs/tiup/tiup-component-cluster-scale-in.md

 > **Warning:**
 >
-> When you use this option to forcibly remove TiKV or TiFlash nodes that are in service or are going offline, these nodes will be deleted directly without waiting for data to be scheduled.
+> When you use this option to forcibly remove TiKV or TiFlash nodes that are in service or are pending offline, these nodes will be deleted immediately without waiting for data to be migrated.
 This imposes a high risk of data loss.
 Therefore, it is recommended to use this option only on down nodes.

 ### --transfer-timeout